Ovitz family: Aftermath

 The Ovitzes traveled on foot for seven months to their home village.
 They found their home looted, so they moved on, first to the town of Sighet and later to Belgium.
-In May 1949, they immigrated to Israel, settling in Haifa.
+In May 1949, they emigrated to Israel, settling in Haifa.
 They started touring again, achieving success and packing large concert halls.
 In 1955, they retired and bought a cinema hall.

 Descendants of the dwarf men of the family were born taller; the women did not become pregnant due to their small pelvises.
 The firstborn of the dwarfs, Rozika Ovitz, died in 1984 at the age of 98.
 The last adult dwarf survivor of the family, Perla Ovitz, died in 2001.

 Media

 In March 2013, Warwick Davis presented "The Seven Dwarfs of Auschwitz", an episode of the television series Perspectives on ITV.
 The episode describes the story of the Ovitz family, including an interview with Perla Ovitz recorded in 1999 for a documentary film, Liebe Perla (German: "Dear Perla").

 A fictional version of the family and the cinema in Haifa, Israel, that they ran is featured in the 2010 Israeli film The Matchmaker.